AusDTO/gov-au-ui-kit/BROWSER-SUPPORT.md

 Equal access to information about laws and government programs is a legal requirement under the <a href="https://www.legislation.gov.au/Latest/C2016C00763" rel="external">Disability Discrimination Act (1992)</a>.

-The support levels will be revised when needed to better meet user needs.

-We initially defined these levels using analytics data from various major \*.gov.au sites.
+This document has drawn on analytics data from various major \*.gov.au sites.

 ## Mobile browsers